 - Using sunbeds or similar tanning machines which emit UV light.
 Damage caused by sunbeds seems to be worse in people with red hair and freckles and also in young people under the age of 20 years.

-- Having a weakened immune system (for example, due to HIV infection, or if you are taking immunosuppressive medicines, perhaps after an organ transplant) then you have an increased chance of getting a melanoma.
+- Having a weakened immune system (for example, due to HIV infection, or if you are taking immunosuppressive medicines, perhaps after an organ transplant) increases the chance of getting a melanoma.

 What are the signs of melanoma?